 GHAC- Volunteers make the difference

-One of the biggest challenges that we face in this country is the directionless youth, where the idea of fun and adventure is distorted by colored glasses from west, with online social media considered as messiah of social change and grassroots activism takes a back seat.
-We have millions Facebook and Twitter activists but for real change to happen in any field we need hands and feet on ground or Volunteers willing to go out and work in field.
-This is where GHAC has shown way and is leader in volunteer movement.
-With more than 10000 members who are willing to participate not only in adventure activities but also volunteer for various social cause GHAC has become a key catalyst for any social cause in the city of Hyderabad.
+One of the biggest challenges that we face in this country is the directionless youth, where the idea of fun and adventure is distorted by colored glasses from the west, with online social media considered as the messiah of social change and grassroots activism takes a back seat.
+We have millions Facebook and Twitter activists but for real change to happen in any field we need hands and feet on ground or Volunteers willing to go out and work in the field.
+This is where GHAC has shown the way and is a leader in volunteer movement.
+With more than 10000 members who are willing to participate not only in adventure activities but also volunteer for the various social cause, GHAC has become a key catalyst for any social cause in the city of Hyderabad.

 Whenever the city of Hyderabad has raised a concern GHAC volunteers have been on the forefront, be it blood donation camps, visiting orphanages to donate clothes, bags, books or organizing drives to clean the lakes of Hyderabad or to protect the heritage rocks of Hyderabad.
 GHAC is at the forefront of all these activities.

 The challenge with most NGOs is to get people to work for them as the salaries are not as lucrative as in the private sector, nor there is a security of the government job.
 GHAC has turned the table to the other extreme, by creating a volunteer base that is willing to work for the passion for a good cause.
 With 10000+ members and volunteers, GHAC has emerged as the single largest mass movement for social change using volunteers while staying true to its roots as an adventure club.
 How do they manage it?
 The volunteers are given professional training in leadership in outdoor training which is better than what many MNCs give to their employees.
 The idea is that once you are in the field you are responsible for your group and you make sure the trek or whatever activity you are leading is successful.